DigiBP/25DIGIBP2/README.md

 - Lecturer – the course facilitators

 ## Identified Challenges in the Current ("As-is") Process 🚧
-- Manual Work & Media Disruptions: Tasks like "Receive registration mail / Inbox mgmt" or "Export / save Registration list" indicate manual handling, which can be error-prone and time-consuming.
-- Communication Delays: Multiple handovers between GWP, Lecturers, and Participants may lead to coordination issues, especially when proposing and confirming training dates.
-- Lack of Automation: Steps like "Trigger Inxmail" and "Send confirmation and link" could be automated to improve scalability and reduce administrative overhead.
+The current training process at GWP, while structured, presents several challenges that limit efficiency, scalability, and consistency.
+The following issues have been identified:

+- **Manual Work & Media Disruptions**
+  Many process steps rely on manual handling and switching between tools.
+Tasks such as managing incoming registration emails or exporting and saving participant lists are time-consuming and error-prone.
+These media disruptions increase the likelihood of mistakes and slow down execution.

+- **Communication Delays**
+  Coordination between GWP, lecturers, and participants—particularly around setting and confirming training dates—often involves several rounds of back-and-forth communication.
+This leads to delays in publishing registration materials and complicates scheduling.

+- **Lack of Automation**
+  Several actions that could be automated—such as sending confirmation emails or launching promotional campaigns—still require manual intervention.
+This not only increases the administrative workload but also reduces responsiveness and scalability as training volumes grow.

+- **Data Handling Issues**
-- Data Handling Issues: Exporting and saving registration data manually raises risks related to data consistency and compliance with data protection standards.
+  Manually exporting and storing registration data introduces risks related to data consistency, accuracy, and compliance with data protection regulations.
+The lack of standardized, automated data flows increases vulnerability to errors and potential breaches.

+- **Process Transparency & Monitoring Gaps**
+  There is limited visibility into the real-time status of the training process.
+Without centralized tracking, it's difficult to monitor progress, identify bottlenecks, or report reliably on process performance.

+- **Tool Fragmentation & Siloed Systems**
+  The use of disconnected tools such as Pimcore, Outlook, Inxmail, CAS, Excel, and Share creates fragmented workflows.
+Data does not flow seamlessly between systems, leading to duplication of effort and increased reliance on manual coordination.

+- **Limited Reusability & Standardization**
+  Key process elements—like email templates, registration forms, and certificate generation—lack standardization.
+Each new training setup often requires recreating similar components from scratch, resulting in inefficiencies and inconsistent participant experiences.

  ## Project Goals :checkered_flag: